ethteck/splat/docs/Segments.md

 **Description:**

 The 'code' segment type, `code` is a group that can have many `subsegments`.
+Useful to group sections of code together (e.g. all files part of the same overlay).

 **Example:**